sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 ## Report Data

-If you make a report via email or phone, please include:
+If you make a report via email or phone, we hope you can provide us with some information that will help us identify the reported person.
+If you don’t remember all the details, we still encourage you to make a report.

+We encourage you to include the following information in your report:

 * Your contact info (so we can get in touch with you if we need to follow up)
 * Date and time of the incident